satra/NiPyPe-Paper/nipype_paper.rst

 NiPyPe provides a framework for connecting Interfaces to create a data analysis Workflow.
 In order for Interfaces to be used in a Workflow they need to be encapsulated in either Node or MapNode objects.
-Node and MapNode objects provide Interfaces with additional properties (e.g., hash checking of inputs, caching of results, ability to iterate over inputs).
-Additionally they execute the underlying interfaces in their own uniquely named directories (almost like a sandbox), thus providing a mechanism to isolate and track the outputs resulting from executing the Interfaces.
+Node and MapNode objects provide additional functionality to Interfaces.
+For example, creating a hash of the input state, caching of results and the ability to iterate over inputs.
+Additionally, they execute the underlying interfaces in their own uniquely named directories (almost like a sandbox), thus providing a mechanism to isolate and track the outputs resulting from executing the Interfaces.
 These mechanisms allow not only for provenance tracking, but aid in efficient pipeline execution.

-The MapNode class is special sub-class of Node that implements a MapReduce-like architecture (Dean and Ghemawat 2008).
+The MapNode class is a sub-class of Node that implements a MapReduce-like architecture (Dean and Ghemawat 2008).
 Encapsulating an Interface within a MapNode allows Interfaces that normally operate on a single input to execute the Interface on multiple inputs.
 When a MapNode executes, it creates a separate instance of the underlying Interface for every value of an input list and executes these instances independently.
-When all instances finish running, their results are collected into a list and exposed through the MapNode’s outputs (see Figure 4).
-This approach improves granularity of the workflow and provides easy support for Interfaces that can process only one input at a time.
+When all instances finish running, their results are collected into a list and exposed through the MapNode’s outputs (see Figure 4D).
+This approach improves granularity of the Workflow and provides easy support for Interfaces that can only process one input at a time.
 For example, the FSL ‘bet’ program can only run on a single input, but wrapping the BET Interface in a MapNode allows running ‘bet’ on multiple inputs.